About... Roman Numerals

 - C can only be placed before D and M.

-It is also expected that higher denominations should be used whenever possible; for example, L should be used in place of XXXXX, or C should be used in place of LL.
-However, even this "rule" has been flaunted: in the church of Sant'Agnese fuori le Mura (St Agnes' outside the walls), found in Rome, the date, MCCCCCCVI (1606), is written on the gilded and coffered wooden ceiling; I am sure that many would argue that it should have been written MDCVI.
+It is also expected, but not required, that higher denominations should be used whenever possible; for example, V should be used in place of IIIII, L should be used in place of XXXXX, and D should be used in place of CCCCC.
+However, in the church of Sant'Agnese fuori le Mura (St Agnes' outside the walls), found in Rome, the date, MCCCCCCVI (1606), is written on the gilded and coffered wooden ceiling; I am sure that many would argue that it should have been written MDCVI.